6529-Collections/nextgen/docs/setter-functions.md

 <!-- end of the list -->

     /**
-      * @dev Burn an existing token and mints a new one.
+      * @dev Burn an existing token and mint a new one.
       * @param _burnCollectionID Refers to the collection for which a token id will be burnt.
       * @param _tokenId Refers to the token id that will be burnt.
       * @param _mintCollectionID Refers to the collection for which a new token will be minted.